ansys/ansys-templates/doc/source/user_guide/usage.rst

    pybasic: Create a basic Python Package.
    pyansys: Create a PyAnsys Python Package project.
-   pyansys_advanced: Create an advanced PyAnsys Python Package project.
+   pyansys-advanced: Create an advanced PyAnsys Python Package project.
+   pyace: Create a Python project for any method developers.
+   pyace-flask: Create a Flask project initialized for any developer.
+   pyace-grpc: Create gRPC project initialized for any developer.
+   pyace-fast: Create a FastAPI project initialized for any developer.

 Creating a New PyAnsys Project